 But Bassnectar’s cult-like movement has ballooned into a burgeoning and increasingly bifurcated community that is anything but underground — with Ashton sitting at the helm of a rockstar spectacle.
 As the community continues to grow at an exponential rate, so too do its complexities and contradictory cultural inner-workings.

-4) Passion for politics and progressive activism
+4. Passion for political activism

 Ashton’s politics are unapologetically progressive at their core.
 So naturally the issues that are important to him are important to bassheads.
 Bassheads have shown up in large numbers to high-stakes political demonstrations like the Dakota Pipeline protests, the Women’s March, and the fight for Net Neutrality.